 Also, some new gadgets, or simply black or white foam board, can be used to adjust the light.

 Regarding audio quality, Lipfert commented that the number-one way to seem amateurish is to have the microphone visible.
 Too much sound pickup from the environment is another problem.
 One tip Lipfert offered was to run the lavalier microphone cord down the shirt of the wearer.
 Also, new software and hardware can improve sound quality, even when recording on an smartphone.

-Lipfert also suggested some interviewing tips: Let interviewees know they should ignore the camera, they can re-state something if they wish, and you will take longer-than-normal pauses to make editing easier.
+Lipfert also presented some interviewing tips: Let interviewees know that they should ignore the camera, that they can restate something if they wish, and that you will take longer-than-normal pauses to make editing easier.
 Lipfert further advised having the interviewee sit on a hardback chair, asking the interviewee to wear contacts instead of glasses if possible, and removing noisy jewelry.
 If the interviewee is long winded, Lipfert politely requests, “That was great.
 Could you say that in 2 sentences?”

 “Best Practices in Communication and Outreach at Laboratories and Facilities”

 This session centered on Communications and Outreach for Science Laboratories and Facilities: Best Practice Advice for Directors, CEOs and Communications Managers (https://www.interactions.org/bestpractices), a document from the Interactions Collaboration, which offers guidance for major particle physics laboratories internationally.
 The Collaboration has overseen peer reviews of communications and outreach at scientific institutions; the recommendations in the document emerged in part from these reviews.